TritonDataCenter/rfd/rfd/0073/README.md

 It's a programmer error to specify a combination of these (e.g., `srvDomain` with any of `url`, `host`, or `port`).

+Bootstrap resolvers are configured by passing "resolvers" through in "cueballOptions", the same as today.

 Here are some examples: